dusanmitrovic98/AdvancedDataStructures/README.md

         A data structure that allows efficient search, insertion, and deletion operations on a list of items.

 [ ] 26.
 Radix Trees | status: PENDING
+        A compact trie-like data structure used for indexing variable-length keys.

 [ ] 27.
 Splay Trees | status: PENDING